How to Keep Dog From Barking in a Hotel Room

 Alternate Options to Hotel Stays

 Not all dogs are good candidates for staying at a hotel.
 If your dog is prone to separation anxiety or if your dog is excessively fearful or reactive towards noises, no matter your effort, you may have to find alternate travel options.

-The issue is not only of annoying guests but also avoiding creating excessive stress to your dog.
-So here are some alternate options to hotels.
+The issue is not only of annoying guests but also avoiding excessive stress on your dog.
+So here are some alternate options for hotels.

 - Try booking a suite where you can close the bedroom door to buffer corridor sounds.

 - Try using a dog-friendly home rental for your next trip.
 Websites like Bring Fido offer listings of homes that you can book for a short stay in the company of your best friend.